gkbrk7/nodejs-learning-demo/README.md

 ## ES6 Features

-> Some new features of ecmascript 6 added \
+> Some new features of ES6 added \
 > There features explained by comparing the ES5 \
+> All the necessary files in `ES6-Features` directory \
-> some of ES6 features will be used in express project.
+> Some of ES6 features will be used in express project.

 ## Npm